Nitrux/nx-apphub-apps/README.md

 # Introduction

-This repository contains YAML files used by NX AppHub to generate AppImages.
+This repository contains files used by [NX AppHub CLI](https://github.com/Nitrux/nx-apphub) to generate AppImages.

 # Licensing